 - Ensure NEPA documents clearly distinguish EJ considerations from other non-EJ protected population considerations in the introductory and analysis section of the NEPA document.
-Analysis for EJ should be analyzed separately since they have different regulatory considerations. - Ensure NEPA documents identify and present low income populations in table and maps format using the "Alternative Criteria" analysis method defined in the EPA Promising Practices Guidance.
-Include citations of data used in tables and graphs, block groups and

-- census tract information, and any "pockets" of low income populations that may be within a community. - Ensure NEPA documents identify and present minority populations in table and maps format using the "No Threshold" analysis method defined in the EPA Promising Practices Guidance.
+Analysis for EJ should be analyzed separately since they have different regulatory considerations. - Ensure NEPA documents identify and present low-income populations in table and maps format using the "Alternative Criteria" analysis method defined in the Federal Interagency Working Group on Environmental Justice & NEPA Committee's "Promising Practices for EJ Methodologies in NEPA Reviews".
+Include citations of data used in tables and graphs, block groups and census tract information, and any "pockets" of lowincome populations that may be within a community. - Ensure NEPA documents identify and present minority populations in table and maps format using the "No Threshold" analysis method defined in the EPA Promising Practices Guidance.
 The "No Threshold" analysis focuses on full identification of minority populations within a project area and requires no rationale for thresholds or reference communities.
-Include citations of data used in tables and graphs, as well as block groups and census tract information (see Appendix A). - Ensure NEPA documents provide clear rationale if any reference community (City, County, Region, etc) is used for comparison area to the project area.
-Reference communities can also be used to compare one segment of the proposed project that had EJ population to a segment of the proposed project that has non-EJ impacts. - Ensure NEPA documents provide tables and graphs of socioeconomic considerations in block group and tract format, and provide citations of data used. - Ensure NEPA documents provide a clear summary of how potential EJ populations were included in the public involvement process and specific efforts that were made to involve them in the decision making process.
-Ensure consideration of standard requirements outlined in the ADOT Public Involvement Plan and US Department of Transportation's "Promising Practices for Meaningful Public Involvement in Transportation Decision-Making" guidance.
+Include citations of data used in tables and graphs, as well as block groups and census tract information (see Appendix A).

+- Ensure NEPA documents provide clear rationale if any reference community (City, County, Region, etc.) is used for comparison area to the project area.
+Reference communities can also be used to compare one segment of the proposed project that had EJ population to a segment of the proposed project that has non-EJ impacts. - Ensure NEPA documents provide tables and graphs of socioeconomic considerations in block group and tract format and provide citations of data used. - Ensure NEPA documents provide a clear summary of how potential EJ populations were included in the public involvement process, specific efforts that were made to involve them in the decision-making process, and the efforts made to incorporate their comments into the process.
+The NEPA document will summarize the efforts made and ensure consideration of standard requirements outlined in the ADOT Public Involvement Plan and US Department of Transportation's "Promising Practices for Meaningful Public Involvement in Transportation Decision-Making" guidance.
+The project file will also document public involvement efforts and outreach that was undertaken.